 Speedify is a simple VPN with a clever performance-boosting twist.
 Namely, the provider’s ‘channel bonding’ feature creates a faster and more reliable connection by joining together multiple connections, making it a great choice for those with access to multiple methods of getting online.

 However, in our testing, we found that the service delivered even without using this speed-boosting feature, and performance levels were more than acceptable.
-A thousand servers in 23 countries around the globe provide sufficient choice to get the best of YouTube on your screen(s).
+Over 150 servers in 50 countries around the globe provide sufficient choice to get the best of YouTube on your screen(s).

 Speedify is available for all the major platforms, keeping the UI clutter to a minimum and giving off more of an app vibe rather than a full desktop program.
 The end result is a very small number of settings with Redundant Mode the only mention-worthy feature (it sends all traffic across all available connections for improved reliability).